google/vector_math.dart/README.txt

 A Vector Math library for game programming written in Dart.

+DartVectorMath is largely compatible with GLSL.

+(Constructor syntax is only incompatibility that wouldn't be classified as a bug.)

+DartVectorMath offers all GLSL classes and utility functions.

+DartVectorMath offers more functionality than GLSL including a quaternion type.

-Supports GLSL like syntax, for example:
+DartVectorMath GLSL getter and setter syntax, for example:

 vec3 x = new vec3(); // Zero vector
 vec4 y = new vec4(4.0); // Vector with 4.0 in all lanes